imdeep0610/CodeWithDeep/README.md

 React.Component is a class which is given by react and given class will inherit some property from it and this React.Component is given by React to us.
 This extending of React.Component tells us that it's an class component.
 It has this render() which return the jsx code which eventually changed into HTML code and gives us desired UI.

-import React from 'react';
+import React from 'react';                     // import {Component} from 'react' class UserClass extends React.Component{       // class UserClass extends Component {}
-class UserClass extends React.Component{ constructor(props){
+  constructor(props){
       super(props);
   }